wyxhhh/RFSSD-master/README.md

 medium (M: next 40%); large (L: next 20%); extra-large (XL: next 10%).
 Finally, we write this feature into the object attributes.

 ### Modification of SSD
-We add DS_module1, DS_module2, DS_module3 for down-sampling operation, ConvBlock for typical 3 \times 3 conv. and IBN for batch norm operation.
+We add DS_module1, DS_module2, DS_module3 for down-sampling operation, ConvBlock for typical 3×3 conv. and IBN for batch norm operation.
 Furthermore, we combine the bottom-up scheme and top-down scheme with the original structure.
 The network structure are shown in our report.